Chicken Salna

 Whole Spices – You will need whole spices like cumin seeds, fennel seeds (saunf), whole coriander seeds, Kashmiri dry red chilies, bay leaf (tejpatta), black peppercorns (kali mirch), green cardamoms (hari elaichi), and cinnamon (dalchini).

-Others – You will also need peanut oil, curry leaves, green chillies, fresh coconut, white poppy seeds, fresh ginger, and garlic.
+Others – You will also need peanut oil, curry leaves, green chilies, fresh coconut, white poppy seeds, fresh ginger, and garlic.

-Note – If peanut oil is not available, then use any cooking oil of your choice.
+Note – If peanut oil is unavailable, use any cooking oil you choose.
 Gingelly oil is also a great alternative.

 You can replace white poppy seeds with peanuts or cashew nuts.